joshua-jebadurai/vertical-scaling-colyseus/README.md

 frontend https
   bind *:443 ssl crt /etc/haproxy/certs/cert.pem
   mode http
+  # Entry point, distributes traffic to all the backends
+  acl host_gameserver_0 hdr(host) -i game-server.example.com

+  # These domains is for Colyseus to redirect as per public domain to process
   acl host_gameserver_1 hdr(host) -i game-server-1.example.com
   acl host_gameserver_2 hdr(host) -i game-server-2.example.com

+  # Conditions to use what backend based on hostname
+  use_backend game_server_0 if host_gameserver_0
   use_backend game_server_1 if host_gameserver_1
   use_backend game_server_2 if host_gameserver_2
 ```